 If you’ve found a bottle of soy sauce that’s a few years old you’ve probably asked yourself the question “does soy sauce go bad?”.
-Fortunately for you, your soy sauce probably is fine.
-Soy sauce contains a ton of sodium, so it’s extremely difficult for any microorganism to develop and grow in that salty environment.
-The taste of soy sauce will, however, deteriorate over time.
+Fortunately for you, your soy sauce is probably fine.
+Soy sauce contains a ton of sodium, so it’s extremely difficult for any microorganism to develop and grow in that kind of salty environment.
+The taste of soy sauce will, however, slowly deteriorate over time.
 If the sauce will be stored properly it will retain its freshness and flavor for a longer period of time.
 As a side information, you should know that many kinds of soy sauce aren’t free of gluten, but there are some gluten free soy sauce brands out there.
 So if you’re allergic to gluten, make sure to check the bottle before buying.

 How To Store Soy Sauce